 Fire safety training is not only fundamentally important to ensure the safety of staff, visitors and the building itself, it also ensures compliance to the Regulatory Reform (Fire Safety) Order 2005.

-Churches Fire are experienced providers of fire safety training.
+Churches Fire & Security are experienced providers of fire safety training.
 Our trainers have in-depth knowledge and the necessary level of teaching qualifications to deliver quality training which has been accredited by the Institute of Fire Safety Managers (IFSM).